 Best practice Guide for Maximising the use of State-wide databases in NSW

-The NSW.net State-wide suite [link to state-wide resources page] of online eResources provides your staff and community with a valuable, useful and authoritative collection of full text electronic magazines, newspapers and Australian Standards covering a diverse range of subjects - The Best Practice Guide is designed to help you maximise their value.
+The NSW.net State-wide suite of online eResources provides your staff and community with a valuable, useful and authoritative collection of full text electronic magazines, newspapers and Australian Standards covering a diverse range of subjects - The Best Practice Guide is designed to help you maximise their value.

 The Best Practice Guide for Maximising the Use of State-wide Databases in NSW was the result of extensive research and consultation with NSW public libraries.
 It provides simple strategies for increasing the usage and accessibility of the State-wide licensed databases.

 Dedicated public library web sites, minimal number of clicks, and multiple access points